TUTORIAL

 Frequently Asked Questions

-How long does it take to get a 10 handicap?
+How long does it take to get decent at golf?